NodeBE4/opinion/_posts/2022-05-02-EnclavedMicrostate.md

 ----- __400.1__ -----2022-05-07 15:55:58+08:00:

 What's actually changing in practical terms?
 Speaking just superficially, my understanding is that in an agency arrangement, the agency takes a cut of the talents' revenues in exchange for providing centralised management, technical and marketing resources, while in a network, the network... takes a cut of the talents' revenues in exchange for providing centralised management, technical and marketing resources.
 Is it 'going indie' in the sense that all of the staff are leaving but the talents are retaining their IP and maintaining a mutual affiliation but without a management structure?
 And if there will still be staff, will they still be paid?

+----- __400.2__ -----2022-05-07 17:24:25+08:00:

+Cheers.
+Though it raises the question of what 'Aetheria' *is* at this stage when it says that it 'will represent these group members' – is it referring to some vestigial bit of staff carrying on in a pure volunteer capacity?

 ### 401: [Great Black Dragon](https://old.reddit.com/r/ChineseTranslation/comments/ugzvnt/great_black_dragon/), submitted on 2022-05-03 05:13:25+08:00.